Strengthening Equitable Entrepreneurship in Communities since 2014

 Forward Cities was co-founded in 2014 by Denise Byrne of Friends of New Orleans and Christopher Gergen of Forward Impact as a learning collaborative among four cities: Cleveland, Detroit, New Orleans, and Durham.
 Recognizing its efforts as a test-case for mid-sized cities, support came from the Kresge and Case Foundations and numerous local funders as well as national partners including the Aspen Institute and ScaleUp Partners.
 The Urban Institute was our evaluation partner throughout the engagements; their final impact assessment report of this two year cross-city collaboration can be found here.

 In 2015 Forward Cities built on this work with a similar multi-city learning collaborative in North Carolina called InnovateNC, which was created to provide capacity-building support to three metro areas (Wilmington, Greensboro, and Asheville), and two micropolitan/rural communities (Pembroke and Wilson).
 All communities have produced and are executing a set of strategic plans with strong community-based support (grassroots and tree-tops) and have leveraged these plans to attract over $10M in follow-on funding to invest in their local entrepreneurial ecosystems.
-A synopsis of this work can be found here.

 2016 – 2019